jeffremer/MuniPi/README.md

 MuniPi
 ======

-MuniPi is a small software assembly of a Ruby socket server and Python client daemon that displays the NextMUNI predictions for a predefined set of Muni routes.
+MuniPi is a small software/hardware assembly of a Ruby socket server and Python client daemon that displays the NextMUNI predictions for a predefined set of Muni routes on a RaspberryPi using a 16x2 LCD character display.

 Software
 ========